kusharma/Expedia-RecTour-Ranking/README.md

 - **star_rating:** The star rating of properties is important, reflecting user preferences for quality.
 - **price_bucket:** The price category of properties influences their ranking, aligning with budget considerations.

-These features are essential for improving the performance of the allRank model by providing relevant information for accurately ranking properties.
+These features are essential for improving the performance of the AllRank model by providing relevant information for accurately ranking properties.

-Our evaluation showed the following:
-- **Decision Tree-based Models:** These models effectively identified key features for the ranking task but did not achieve the highest NDCG scores.
+### Figure 2: NDCG Score Comparison Across Models
+The NDCG score comparison plot shows the performance of different models across various ranking positions (K5, K10, K20, K30).
+Key observations include:

-- **AllRank Model:** This model performed best in our tests, though it did not yet match the NDCG score of the previously used model.
+- **AllRank Neural Network:** This model consistently performs the best across all ranking positions, achieving the highest NDCG scores.

-The results are summarized as follows:
-- **NDCG Scores:** The allRank model showed superior performance in placing the most relevant properties higher in the search results.
+- **XGBRanker and LGBMRanker:** These models show competitive performance, with slightly lower NDCG scores compared to the AllRank model.
+- **Scratch Neural Network:** This model shows improvement with increasing ranking positions but generally performs lower than the tree-based models and AllRank.

+The plot clearly demonstrates the effectiveness of the AllRank model in achieving higher NDCG scores, indicating better ranking of relevant properties.

 ![Comparison of NDCG@30 Scores for different Loss Functions](./reports/figures/LossfunctionResult.png) The DNN+SA model generally outperforms the standard DNN model, highlighting the benefit of incorporating Self-Attention for ranking tasks in the Expedia RecTour dataset.